71st Special Operations Squadron: Vietnam War

-On 15 June 1968, about a month after its parent 930th Tactical Airlift Group had been mobilized at Bakalar Air Force Base, with eighteen C-l19Gs, the 71st Tactical Airlift Squadron moved to Lockbourne Air Force Base, Ohio, and converted to AC-119 gunship operations.
+On 15 June 1968, about a month after its parent 930th Tactical Airlift Group had been mobilized at Bakalar Air Force Base, with eighteen C-119Gs, the 71st Tactical Airlift Squadron moved to Lockbourne Air Force Base, Ohio, and converted to AC-119 gunship operations.
 On that same date, the 71st was redesignated as the 71st Air Commando Squadron, a name that lasted less than a month, as the unit became the 71st Special Operations Squadron on 8 July.
 Conversion from tactical airlift to gunship operations in the AC-119 brought significant changes.
 The crew composition increased from five to eight as the crew acquired a second navigator and two gunners while the loadmaster cross-trained as an illuminator operator.
-Also, a change in the ratio of crews to airplanes increased total crew requirements from sixteen to twenty-four.
+Also, a change in the ratio of crews to airplanes increased total crew requirements from 16 to 24.

 By 21 November 1968, the crews had formed and were ready.
-The aircrews left for Vietnam on 5 December; four days later, other elements of the squadron left via Lockheed C-141 Starlifters.
+The aircrews left for South Vietnam on 5 December; four days later, other elements of the squadron left via Lockheed C-141 Starlifters.
 The unit was reassigned to the 14th Special Operations Wing on 20 December 1968.
 During its time in South Vietnam, the 71st got away cheaply for having flown more than 6,000 hours in six months in a combat zone.
 It lost no aircraft, and only six received any kind of battle damage in the air.
-The most serious incident involved an aircraft struck by about twenty six rounds of 12.7-mm fire which put 19 holes in the aft part of the fuselage and caused minor lacerations in the neck and back of a gunner.
+The most serious incident involved an aircraft struck by about 26 rounds of 12.7-mm fire which put 19 holes in the aft part of the fuselage and caused minor lacerations in the neck and back of a gunner.
 This active force man was augmenting the basic reserve crew; nevertheless he became the first combat casualty aboard an Air Force reserve aircraft since the 452d Bombardment Wing was relieved at Pusan East (K-9) Air Base, South Korea, on 7 May 1952 during the Korean War.

 The squadron was relieved from active service and returned to Bakalar Air Force Base on 18 June 1969.
 It was inactivated on 1 October 1973.

 Southwest Asia

-It was again called to active duty status on 1 January 1991.
-It carried out combat search, rescue, visual reconnaissance and other special operations in Southwest Asia from, January–April 1991.
-The 71st was again relieved from active status on 21 April 1992.
+In 1987, the squadron was reactivated in the Air Force Reserve with HH-3E aircraft at Davis-Monthan AFB, Arizona as a geographically separated unit of the 919th Special Operations Group at Duke Field, Florida.
+The squadron was mobilized to active duty status on 1 January 1991 and carried out combat search, rescue, visual reconnaissance and other special operations in Southwest Asia from, January–April 1991.
+The 71st was again relieved from active status on 21 April 1992 and returned to Reserve status.
+In 1993, it was transferred from the Air Force Reserve to the Air Education and Training Command and reassigned and relocated to the 58th Special Operations Wing at Kirtland AFB, New Mexico.